Answering the Question, “Do Tonewoods Affect Electric Guitars?”

 The Signal Chain Is Where It’s At

-There are many inputs along an electric guitar’s signal path.
-From the point where you play (vibrate) the string to the point you hear the sound, that signal has had to flow through:
+From the point where you play (vibrate) the string to the point your brain registers the sound, that signal has had to flow through:

 • One or more guitar cables